 The outbreak of World War One

-led to an increase in research against various conditions in a bid to reduce deaths of army personnel.
+led to improvements in medicine in Britain.
+In a bid to reduce deaths of army personnel, there was an increase in research against various conditions.
 Many soldiers suffered from what is now known as post traumatic stress disorder (PTSD).
 During the war it was known as shell shock.
 Some soldiers were lucky enough to be treated compassionately and allowed to rest, but many were accused of cowardice and shot as deserters.

 The trench warfare of the Western Front led to large numbers of cases of trench foot, which was caused by soldiers spending long periods in waterlogged trenches.
 Soldiers were encouraged to use whale oil and change socks regularly to keep their feet as dry as possible.